ng-Classic/ng-classic/aio/content/guide/pipes-custom-data-trans.md

 Use [UpperCamelCase](guide/glossary#case-types "Definition of case types") (the general convention for class names) for the pipe class name, and [camelCase](guide/glossary#case-types "Definition of case types") for the corresponding `name` string.
 Do not use hyphens in the `name`.

-For details and more examples, see [Pipe names](guide/styleguide#pipe-names "Pipe names in the Angular Classiccoding style guide").
+For details and more examples, see [Pipe names](guide/styleguide#pipe-names "Pipe names in the Angular Classic coding style guide").

 Use `name` in template expressions as you would for a built-in pipe.

 <div class="alert is-important">

 *   Include your pipe in the `declarations` field of the `NgModule` metadata in order for it to be available to a template.
 See the `app.module.ts` file in the example application (<live-example></live-example>).
 For details, see [NgModules](guide/ngmodules "NgModules introduction").
 *   Register your custom pipes.
-The [Angular ClassicCLI](cli "CLI Overview and Command Reference") [`ng generate pipe`](cli/generate#pipe "ng generate pipe in the CLI Command Reference") command registers the pipe automatically.
+The [Angular Classic CLI](cli "CLI Overview and Command Reference") [`ng generate pipe`](cli/generate#pipe "ng generate pipe in the CLI Command Reference") command registers the pipe automatically.

 </div>